 - 1 egg white

-Cut pastry into 2 equal square parts, large enough to wrap around 2 mushroom heads that are sandwiched.
+- Cut pastry into 2 equal square parts, large enough to wrap around a mushroom head.
 If squares are too small, roll pastry out to make it thinner.

 - Brush the top of each pastry square with egg white.

 - Set one mushroom cap in the center of each square, and fill each mushroom cap with half of the pepper and goat cheese.

 - Pull pastry corners together to cover the mushrooms and fold the edges together.
 Add a drop of water to the top pastry fold, and smooth the top piece down with your finger to seal the pastry.Alternatively, twist the pastry ends together on top into a knot.

 - Brush the pastry with egg white, and then bake about 15 minutes, until the pastry top is golden brown.